 There are two scenarios when a recruiter has to face an uphill challenge of high volume hiring.
 In the first scenario, a company decides to hire a large number of people for its growing business.
 Second, when you have a large number of people applying for the job.
-Sometimes, the recruiter has to face the mix of both.
+Sometimes, the recruiter has to face a mix of both.

 High Volume Hiring